-We’ve taken the hard work out of keeping the kids entertained with our guide to things to do in Belfast for the whole family from toddler activities to teenagers activities there is so much to see and explore in Belfast City.
+We’ve taken the hard work out of keeping the kids entertained with our guide of best attractions and things to do in Belfast for the whole family from toddler activities to teenagers activities there is so much to see and explore in Belfast City.

 Things to do in Belfast with toddlers

 There are lots of toddler activities in Belfast to keep wobblers and toddlers entertained in Belfast whatever the weather.
 There are some great indoor and outdoor attractions in Belfast.

 Streamvale Open Farm